|

 SOME FORM OR ANOTHER.

-[Here we have shown only the main focus - What
+[Here we have shown only our main focus - What

 is Taxed.
-There is some more code available for examination
+There is still more code available for examination

 - if we include such subjects as "allocating" or "allocation"